Open from 30th May 2025 until 24th October 2025

 Marvel at fragments of the earliest surviving copy of Isidore’s Etymologiae, a veritable internet of the ancient world.
 It was written by an Irish scribe in the seventh century and later brought to St. Gallen, where the fragments were rediscovered in the last century.
 Discover evidence for ideas travelling the waves and inspiring change within and outside Ireland.

-Uncover the secrets of the scribes who penned poems about Viking raids, complained about writing conditions and wrote thousands of learned comments in Irish while copying a Latin Grammar book in the world famous Institutiones grammaticae of Priscian.
+Uncover the secrets of the scribes who penned poems about Viking raids, complained about writing conditions and wrote thousands of learned comments in Irish while copying a Latin grammar book, the world-famous Institutiones grammaticae of Priscian.

 Unravel the early medieval journeys of Columbanus, Gall and the monks who travelled to the Alps and beyond, and discover what inspired them through objects and manuscripts